 Volleyball Leagues: Adult-Co-ed (18 and over) Competitive League, Mondays from 6 to 10 p.m., November through January.

 Adult Badminton League: Seven-week sessions on Thursdays from 7 to 9 p.m.
 Play begins in March and October.

-Open Gym: School-age children supervised gym activities 7 days a week at 4 p.m. (time varies), October through April.
+Open Gym: School-age children supervised gym activities seven days a week from 3:30 to 6 p.m. mid-October through April.
 Schedules available.
 Gym available for rentals.

 Gym — Spring Activities